prominenceai/deepstream-services-library/docs/api-display-type.md

 * RGBA Color
 * RGBA Font

-There are four types for displaying text and shapes.
+There are five types for displaying text and shapes.
 * RGBA Line
 * RGBA Arrow
 * RGBA Rectangle
+* RGBA Polygon
 * RGBA Circle

 And three types for displaying source information specific to each frame.